Segmentation of Photovoltaic Module Cells in Uncalibrated Electroluminescence Images: Methodology

-The proposed solar cell segmentation pipeline relies on a set of parameters that directly affect the success and hence the accuracy of the segmentation. \Cref{tab:pipeline-parameters} provides an overview of all parameters with their values used in this work.
+The proposed solar cell segmentation pipeline relies on a set of hyperparameters that directly affect the segmentation robustness and accuracy. \Cref{tab:pipeline-parameters} provides an overview of all parameters with their values used in this work.